Maths

 Daily fluency

-From Year 1 onwards, every class has an additional 20 minutes morning maths slot dedicated to fluency, core number work and consolidation of prior learning.
-This may take the form of intelligent practice, number bonds, times tables, 'Fluent in five' or 'Flashback 4'.
+From Year 1 onwards, every class has an additional 15/20 minutes morning maths slot dedicated to fluency, core number work and consolidation of prior learning.
+This fluency slot can feature several different learning priorities:

 Calculation policy: